JessiH03/JessiH03.github.io/README.md

 Bsc(Hons) in Biotechnology at Sri Lanka Institute of Information Technology (SLIIT).
 2021-2025

-Studied at Lyceum International School Nugegoda for 12 years,completed London(Cambridge) O Levels in 2018 and A levels in 2020.
+Studied at Lyceum International School Nugegoda for 12 years.
+Completed London(Cambridge) O Levels in 2018 and A levels in 2020.

 # **Other Skills**